-1. The proposed development shall comply with the plans and particulars lodged with the application submitted, except as may otherwise be required in order to comply with the following conditions.
-Where such conditions require details to be agreed with the planning authority, the developer shall agree such details in writing with the planning authority prior to commencement of development and the development shall be carried out and completed in accordance with the agreed particulars.

-Reason: In the interest of clarity.

-2. Details of all boundary treatments shall be submitted to, and agreed in writing with the Planning Authority prior to the commencement of development.
+- 1. The proposed development shall comply with the plans and particulars lodged with the application submitted, except as may otherwise be required in order to comply with the following conditions.
+Where such conditions require details to be agreed with the planning authority, the developer shall agree such details in writing with the planning authority prior to commencement of development and the development shall be carried out and completed in accordance with the agreed particulars. - Reason: In the interest of clarity. - The Applicant shall provide for the demolition of the existing boundary wall (eastern) to Brideswell Lane in its entirety.
+Details of all boundary and surface treatments shall be submitted to, and agreed in writing with the Planning Authority prior to the commencement of development.